Ensembl/plant-scripts/pangenes/README.md

 |GSAlign| -g | https://doi.org/10.1186/s12864-020-6569-1 | cd ../.. && make install_gsalign |
 |Wfmash (experimental)| -w | https://github.com/ekg/wfmash | cd ../.. && make install_wfmash |

+### Command-line options

+See all options with:

+    perl get_pangenes.pl -h

 ## Example 1

 If the installation was succesfull you should have a copy of a test dataset.